-Due to insufficient information, it is recommended that the default cetacean maximum net productivity rate (R{MAX}) of 4% be employed for this stock (Wade and Angliss 1997).
-However, given the small apparent size and low observed calving rate of this population, this rate may be unrealistically high.
+Due to insufficient information, the default cetacean maximum net productivity rate ( $R{MAX}$ ) of 4% would normally be employed for this stock (Wade and Angliss 1997).
+However, given the small apparent size and low observed calving rate of this population, this rate is almost certainly unrealistically high.